VijayAnand2k20/ml-from-scratch/README.md

 # **Machine Learning from Scratch by creating own ML models**

-This repository is dedicated to learning machine learning from scratch with Python by by only using native Python with numpy.
+This repository is dedicated to learning machine learning from scratch with Python by only using native Python with numpy.
 The goal of this project is to gain a deep understanding of the fundamentals of machine learning algorithms, including how they work, how they are implemented, and how they can be applied to real-world problems.

 ## Before running